BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/terms.md

     TOP = 10 \,\text{W/m}^2.
 \end{equation}

-At that intensity we start suffering from pain.
+At that intensity we start suffering.

 The sound intensity is measured in *decibel* (dB) which is a relative unit of measurement.
 It is one-tenth of a bel: 1 dB equals 0.1 B.